Online Reputation Management Services

 Review sites like Yelp have been a game changer for businesses that were good at marketing, but not so great at their core business.
-With more people everyday having instant access to reviews right on their mobile device there is literally no place left to hide for businesses giving bad service.
+With more people every day having instant access to reviews right on their mobile device there is literally no place left to hide for businesses giving bad service.

 Our parents talked about local businesses over the back fence, now people share the same information over Twitter and Facebook.
 What used to be a pain in the neck, like writing a letter to the Better Business Bureau, is now trivial work online.

 My best tip for any business revolves around the democratization of attention.
-Last generation, the TV news had your attention when they sent a crew into your business.
-Before that it was the investigative reported from the big city paper.
+The last generation, the TV news had your attention when they sent a crew into your business.
+Before that, it was the investigative reporter from the big city paper.
 Now you have no idea of the reach of the guy who walks in your front door.
 Online reputation fiascoes that start spinning can pick up speed at an alarming rate.
 The web is filled with brilliant minds that love to dig into businesses that mistreat customers and get caught.
 SO the advice is – stop.
 If you did something dumb, admit it and apologize.
 The worst thing you can do is to dig in your heels and take on the entire world because you’re not going to win.

 If you did nothing wrong… stop and apologize.
 Nothing diffuses a situation faster than admitting you made a mistake and that you want to make things right.” -Phil Buckley